steve-clarke/mergetars/README.md

 If Mergetars finds the same file in multiple archives, it will only save the one that was modified last.

 If the duplicate files have the same modification time, it will select the larger file.
-If *utime* and size are the same, it will choose the file from the last argument in the command line.
+If *utime* and size are the same, it will choose the file in order of command line precedence.

 ## Usage